SeaQL/seaql.github.io/SeaORM/docs/05-relation/03-many-to-many.md

 # Many to Many

-A many-to-many relation is formed by three tables, two end tables are related via an intermediate table.
-For example, a `Cake` has many `Filling` and `Filling` are shared by many `Cake` via an intermediate entity `CakeFilling`.
+A many-to-many relation is formed by three tables, where two tables are related via a junction table.
+As an example, a `Cake` has many `Filling` and `Filling` are shared by many `Cake` via an intermediate entity `CakeFilling`.

 ## Defining the Relation